vinhare/MCMC-17O-plant-water/README.md

 # Bayesian Triple Oxygen Isotope Parameter Estimation for plant waters

 ## Overview
 This repository contains the MATLAB script **Bayesian_Equisetum.m**, which implements a Bayesian Markov Chain Monte Carlo (MCMC) approach for estimating parameters related to the triple oxygen isotope composition of plant water in _Equisetum_.
-The methodology is based on Bayesian inference to model the isotopic fractionation processes affecting water compositio.
+The methodology is based on Bayesian inference to model the isotopic fractionation processes affecting water composition.

 The script is associated with the paper: